-Locked-down France inches toward ‘Black Friday’ postponement
+France looks to postpone ‘Black Friday’ to help small shops

-Amazon’s director in France floated the possibility Friday of postponing its “Black Friday” discount shopping promotion by a week amid broad concerns that French shops shuttered by the nation’s coronavirus lockdown are hemorrhaging business and could be hurt further if they miss out on the consumer splurge.
+PARIS (AP) — France’s government was working Friday to get supermarket chains and e-commerce platforms like Amazon to agree to postpone “Black Friday” promotions, responding to concerns that shops shuttered by the nation’s coronavirus lockdown are hemorrhaging business and could be hurt further if they miss out on the consumer splurge.

+With the lockdown starting to bring France’s latest virus surge back under control, the government is facing pressure to allow businesses closed as “non-essential” to reopen.
+But it is also mindful of the risk of infections speeding up again if restrictions are lifted too soon, too quickly.
+The approach of “Black Friday,” on Nov.
+27 in France, has brought the dilemma to a head.

-Mindful of the economic suffering felt by real-world storeowners but also of the health risks of prematurely easing the virus lockdown, the government was working to broker a deal to delay “Black Friday” until shuttered shops have been allowed to reopen, so they can also profit from consumer spending on cut-price goods ahead of Christmas.
+Postponing “Black Friday” by a week until real-world stores have reopened would allow them to also profit from consumer spending on cut-price goods ahead of Christmas.

-France’s economy minister, Bruno Le Maire, was working to get agreement from the e-commerce sector and supermarket chains to delay “Black Friday” by a week to Dec.
-4, by which time real-world stores might have emerged from lockdown.

 Le Maire’s ministry said supermarket operators and e-commerce sites are looking “favorably” at a possible postponement, “in a spirit of responsibility.”

-More talks were scheduled for Friday afternoon, “with a view to finalizing an agreement,” the ministry said.

 The director of Amazon France, Frederic Duval, told France Info radio on Friday before the meeting that the e-commerce distributor is ready to sign up to a delay.
+Its “Black Friday” promotions will be pushed back to Dec.
+4, he said.
+The delay applies only to Amazon France, he added.
+In several other countries Amazon was launching a week of deals already on Friday.

 The focus on “Black Friday” is part of what has become a wider debate in France about the lopsided effects of lockdowns, with businesses deemed “nonessential” forced to close while some big distributors and e-commerce sites have thrived as consumers have shopped online instead.